Sterling (STRL)

 11. Balance Sheet Assessment

-We were impressed by how significantly Sterling blew past analysts’ revenue, EPS, and EBITDA expectations this quarter.
-We were also glad it lifted its full-year guidance for each metric, trumping Wall Street’s estimates.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 5.3% to $175 immediately after reporting.
+We were impressed by how significantly Sterling blew past analysts’ EBITDA expectations this quarter.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+Looking ahead, full-year revenue and full-year EPS guidance were both raised.
+Zooming out, we think this was a very good print with some key areas of upside.
+The stock traded up 5.2% to $413.50 immediately following the results.

 13. Is Now The Time To Buy Sterling?

 Sterling is one of the best industrials companies out there.
-First of all, the company’s revenue growth was impressive over the last five years.
+To begin with, its revenue growth was solid over the last five years, and its growth over the next 12 months is expected to accelerate.
 And while its low gross margins indicate some combination of competitive pressures and high production costs, its rising cash profitability gives it more optionality.
 On top of that, Sterling’s expanding operating margin shows the business has become more efficient.